 Teaming ultimately involves developing soft skills of an individual in a team environment.
 EQ-agility is just as important as technical prowess.
 “Engineers are hired for their technical skills and fired for their behavioral mistakes.”

 Self-awareness is the key that unlocks the first step to EQ-agility.
 Discovering the significance of one’s thinking style (Herrmann Brain Dominance Instrument™) sparks self-awareness.
 This unlocks the value of interdependence as a prerequisite to effective teamwork.
 Teaming develops a new skill set that requires members to match behaviour at odd times with other members in unpredictable contexts.

 Trust is generally regarded as a foundational construct of teamwork.
 With less time to develop trust in practice, the value of a shared understanding of fellow team member’s thinking styles goes a long way to establish trust as foundational value.

 The following definitions for further consideration:

-- Teaming training© is the experiential development of an individual to acquire critical skills needed to adapt to multiple teams.
+Teaming training© is the experiential development of an individual to acquire critical skills needed to adapt to multiple teams.
 Teaming Profile© is a graphic presentation of the basic behavioural skill set an individual displays.

 Teaming Inventory© is a peer and self-assessment of teaming constructs.

 The leaders’ role shifts from composing and managing teams to inspiring and enabling the principle of teaming.

 Teaming should not be confused with Team Building.
 Team Building applies to intact or stable teams committed to achieving a long-term goal.
-This implies identifying the right people with the right combination of skills – build trust over time – clearly identified roles responsibilities and membership – no boundaries to cross to get the work done.
+This implies identifying the right people with the right combination of skills – building trust over time – clearly identified roles responsibilities and membership – no boundaries to cross to get the work done.